Professor Timothy Etchells

 Centre for Performance and Practice

 Forced Entertainment is a performance group founded in 1984 and based in Sheffield.
-For the group Etchells has directed, devised, and occasionally performed in, dozens of critically acclaimed performance works that have been shown at major festivals and theatres around the world.
+Etchells has led the group since its inception and has directed, devised, and occasionally performed in, dozens of critically acclaimed performance works that have been shown at major festivals and theatres around the world.
 Forced Entertainment has had a huge impact on the development of a uniquely British style of avant-garde performance and their work is now included as part of the theatrical canon to students studying contemporary performance.
 Taking a cue from their provocative name, Forced Entertainment's work is often concerned with the mechanics of the live event - disrupting conventions and expectations associated with attending live performance.

-Etchells's directorial work with Forced Entertainment ranges from chaotic deconstructed theatre spectacles such as The Thrill of it All (2010), Bloody Mess (2004) and First Night (2001), through more intimate and sometimes minimalist performances such as Tomorrow's Parties (2011), The Travels (2002), and Exquisite Pain (2005), the latter based on a text by the visual artist Sophie Calle.
-Under Etchells's direction the group has develop a strand of extraordinary improvised durational performances lasting from 6 to 24 hours including Speak Bitterness (1994 ? ongoing), Quizoola!
-(1996 ? ongoing) and And on the Thousandth Night.
+Etchells directorial work with Forced Entertainment ranges from chaotic deconstructed theatre spectacles such as The Coming Storm (2012), The Thrill of it All (2010), Bloody Mess (2004) and First Night (2001), through more intimate and sometimes minimalist performances such as Tomorrow's Parties (2011), The Travels (2002), Exquisite Pain (2005), the latter based on a text by the visual artist Sophie Calle.
+Under Etchells' direction the group has develop a strand of extraordinary improvised durational performances lasting from 6 to 24 hours including Speak Bitterness (1994 ? ongoing), Quizoola!
+(1996 ? ongoing) and And on the Thousandth Night?
 (2000 ? ongoing).

 Alongside his work with Forced Entertainment Etchells has pursued a number of high profile collaborations and independent projects in the performance arena.
 He wrote and directed That Night Follows Day (2008) a performance for 16 children aged 8-14, which was produced by Victoria, Gent, Belgium and which toured the world to wide acclaim.
-The text has since been produced in a range of international contexts with new productions done or planned in Cologne, Germany, Cork, Ireland, Vancouver Canada and Seattle, USA.
-His monologue Sight Is The Sense, performed by Jim Fletcher, and his solo in pieces for the world renowned dancer Fumiyo Ikeda have both toured far and wide.
-His site-specific collaboration with Ant Hampton The Quiet Volume (interactive performance for two audience members) opened in 2010 and has been presented in public libraries in numerous international contexts (often in native-language versions) including presentations in Berlin, Gent, Buenos Aires, Warsaw, London and Ljubljana.
-In 2011 he wrote and directed a new solo for the New Zeland born, Brussels-based performance maker and dancer Kate McIntosh, titled Although We Fell Short and commissioned by Kaaitheater & Siemens Stiftung.
+The text has since been produced in a range of international contexts with new productions in Cologne, Germany, Cork, Ireland, Vancouver, Canada and Seattle, USA as well as rehearsed readings in several UK and European contexts produced by Etchells through Forced Entertainment.
+His monologue Sight Is The Sense, performed by Jim Fletcher and his solo in pieces made with the world renowned Rosas dancer Fumiyo Ikeda have both toured far and wide.
+He has made two site-specific collaborations with Ant Hampton - The Quiet Volume (interactive performance for two audience members) 2010 and Lest We See , 2014.
+The former won a Bessie Award in New York and has been presented in public libraries in numerous international contexts (often in native-language versions) including Berlin, Gent, Buenos Aires, Warsaw, Tokyo, London, Sydney and Dehli.
+In 2011 he wrote and directed a new solo, Although We Fell Short, for the New Zealand born, Brussels-based performance maker Kate McIntosh, comissioned by Kaaitheater & Siemens Stiftung.

 Etchells has developed a unique voice in writing for and about performance - his monograph Certain Fragments (Forced Entertainment and Contemporary Performance), (Routledge 1999) is widely acclaimed and his work has been featured in numerous anthologies exploring ideas and practice at the cutting edge of contemporary theatre.

 Etchells was a Senior Research Fellow at The Nottingham Trent University (2000 ?
 2001), took part in the IASPIS Studio Programme, Stockholm (2003), and was a Creative Fellow in the Department of Theatre Studies at Lancaster University, 2005 - 2008.
 In 2007 he was awarded an honorary doctorate by Dartington College of Arts, in recognition of his writing for and about contemporary performance.
-He is currently Legacy: Thinker in Residence (2009-2010) at Tate Research and LADA in London, Visiting Honorary Professor, School of Arts, Roehampton University (2010-2012) and Visiting Professor - Performance Studies University Hamburg (2010/2011).
+He was Legacy: Thinker in Residence (2009-2010) at Tate Research and LADA in London, Visiting Honorary Professor, School of Arts, Roehampton University (2010-2012) and Visiting Professor - Performance Studies University Hamburg (2010/2011).
+Etchells was guest curator of Exodos Festival in Ljubljana April 2013 and is curating After a War, a season of performances exploring the legacy of World War One as part of LIFT Festival in 2014.

 In the silences: a text with very many digressions and forty-three footnotes concerning the process of making performance